rtimush/sbt-updates/README.md

 ==================
 Display your SBT project's dependency updates.

-Update information is obtained from the maven metadata, so no updates for dependencies in Ivy repositories will be found.
+Update information is obtained from the maven metadata.
+There is also a limited support for Ivy repositories hosted on BinTray.

 If your project uses `crossScalaVersions` you will be presented only with updates available for all scala versions.